-Allowances will be made in the 2022/23 budget for other economic factors, such as pay inflation of 3.0%.
+Allowances will be made in the 2022/23 budget for other economic factors, such as pay inflation of at 2.0%.
 The Budget Report for 2022/23 reflects inflationary pressure in business rates and utility bills.
-The new social care levy is forecast to increase pressure on budgets by circa £0.9m pa.
+The new social care levy is forecast to increase pressure on budgets by circa £1.4m pa.

-13. Investment, Capital Programme and Borrowing
+Investment, Capital Programme and Borrowing